Gianmaria Potenza: Debuts

 In the late 1950s Potenza knows Eng.
 Ivone Grassetto, owner of one of the biggest Italian construction companies.
 This knowledge represents an important turning point for the artist's career.
 Eng.
 Grassetto, in fact, commissions several works for his company and gives him the opportunity to have many other commissions, including for the Automobil Club in Padua, Banco di Roma and the Aga Khan.
 Thanks to Grassetto, in 1962 Potenza receives an important work for the Lepetit, a big pharmaceutical company, who commissions a series of large painted panels for the Milan offices.
 The career of the young Potenza is well underway.
 Even the artist's private life sees important news.
 In 1960 he married Rossana Marchesi, who he had two children with: Sebastiano (1962) and Matilde (1965).

-Immediately emerges the intrinsic bond of his works with other disciplines similar to artistic practice.
-Always on the thread of interdisciplinarity, Potenza develops a modus operandi that shows its deep sensitivity towards architecture and design.
-Throughout his career, Potenza knows and collaborates with world renowned architects such as Gio Ponti, Pier Luigi Nervi, Franco Albini, Andrea Busiri Vici, Luigi Vietti, Jacques Couelle and many others.
-From the numerous collaborations with great names of architecture, Potenza develops a method that becomes a constant of its art: from the study of drawings to putting into operation, the entire creative process follows a parallel and participated process with the architect.
+Potenza’s work reveals an intrinsic connection with disciplines related to artistic practice.
+Working within an interdisciplinary framework, he developed a modus operandi that reflected a strong sensitivity to architecture and design.
+Throughout his career, Potenza collaborated with internationally recognized architects including Gio Ponti, Pier Luigi Nervi, Franco Albini, Andrea Busiri Vici, Luigi Vietti, and Jacques Couelle.
+Through these collaborations, Potenza developed a method that became a constant feature of his artistic practice: from the study of drawings to execution, the creative process followed a parallel and collaborative relationship with the architect.

-Also on a linguistic level, an important dialogue with architecture is evident.
-From the beginning, emerges a trend towards three-dimensionality even when working on table.
-He matures an artistic process that brings him from flat surfaces to the creation of a bas-relief effect or embossed, carved, digging, shaping the materials in order to produce effects of tactile movements that create shapes and colours through the combination of materials and contrasts of light and shadow, of protruding and recessed parts, always creating a breaking surface effect.
+A dialogue with architecture is also evident on a formal level.
+From the outset, his work demonstrated a tendency toward three-dimensionality, even when working on flat surfaces.
+He developed an artistic process that moved from flat surfaces toward bas-relief and embossed effects, carving and shaping materials to create tactile movement.
+Through combinations of materials and contrasts of light and shadow, as well as protruding and recessed forms, he produced dynamic surface effects.